-Nominal and real risk free rates and inflation
+Nominal risk free rate and inflation

-- 14 IPART's decision for the draft determination is to apply the following parameters for the purpose of calculating the rate of return to apply for SCA: - a nominal risk free rate of 4.2 per cent based on the 20-day average as at 14 January 2009 - a real risk free rate of 2.8 per cent based on the 20 day the average as at 14 January 2009 - an implied inflation rate of 1.3 per cent.
+- 14 IPART's decision is to apply the following parameters for the purpose of calculating the rate of return to apply for SCA: - a nominal risk free rate of 4.3 per cent based on the 20-day average of nominal Commonwealth Government bonds to 27 March 2009 - an inflation adjustment of 2.5 per cent based on the 20-day average of swap market data to 27 March 2009.

-The risk free rates are used as reference points in determining both the return on equity and the cost of debt within the WACC.
-In both the CAPM and cost of debt calculation, the risk free rate is the base to which is added a premium or margin reflecting the riskiness of the specific business for which the rate of return is being derived.
+The risk free rate is used as a point of reference in determining both the return on equity and the cost of debt within the WACC.
+In both the CAPM and cost of debt calculation, the risk free rate is the base to which is added a premium or margin reflecting the risk profile of the specific business for which the rate of return is being derived.